Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Adaptive Neyman Allocation

 We begin by deriving the oracle variance which serves as the relevant comparator when constructing an adaptive design.
 In this context, the \emph{oracle variance} $\optvar$ is defined as the minimal variance of the AIPW estimator when selecting the best fixed linear predictors and assignment probability:

 The \emph{Neyman Allocation} refers to the optimal choice of linear predictors $\optbv(1)$, $\optbv(0)$ and assignment probability $p^*$ which attain this oracle variance.
-Note that the oracle variance $\optvar$ and the Neyman Allocation $\optbv(1)$, $\optbv(0)$, and $p$ depend on the potential outcomes and the covariates.
-For each treatment $k \in \setb{0,1}$, define the \emph{optimal squared residuals} as
+Note that the oracle variance $\optvar$ and the Neyman Allocation $\optbv(1)$, $\optbv(0)$, and $p^*$ depend on the entire sequence of potential outcomes and covariates.
+For each treatment $k \in \setb{0,1}$, define the \emph{optimal residuals} as

 and denote the corresponding OLS predictor as $\bv_{\textrm{OLS}}(k)$.
 Define the \emph{residual correlation} $\rho$ as